 Fuel Rewards

 Sign up for fuel services at grocery stores.
-It’s enough to drive 1,500 miles with ten cents off per gallon.
+It is enough to drive 1,500 miles with ten cents off per gallon.

 Free Camping